Our Distinguishing Features

 Each child is viewed as a strong, capable, resilient, curious citizen with great potential.
 Children arrive prepared with amazing skills!
 As educators we facilitate and support the revelation of these skills through our developmentally appropriate curriculum, from first to sixth grade.
 Inspired by their own interests, exploration and wonder, children have ample opportunities to become a successful community of learners.

-The Environment as Educator
+The Environment as an Educator

 The most recognizable feature of Reggio pedagogy is the use of the environment as the third educator, following parents and teachers.
 The center-based environments are rich with stimuli and related opportunities, contributing to the quality of experiences for both children and the adults involved in the school.
 The environments prompt communication and relationships thus inspiring an extraordinary social exchange.

 Our outdoor environments truly unite us in collaboration with nature!
 Our playground’s intentional design encourages skill development in a variety of domains concurrently resulting in dynamic, nature-based play and learning spaces that allow for whole-child learning.
 The natural beauty and serene atmosphere serves as an antidote to the sometimes frantic world of children.
 Our students and teachers spend much of their day learning from and within outdoor classrooms.